OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 There isn't much difference between a deployment target or a worker as both are tentacle agents.
 It is a matter of how they are registered.
 Deployment targets are registered to environments while workers are registered to worker pools.
 In fact, a listening tentacle can be registered as both a worker and a deployment target.
 We don't recommend it, but it is possible.

 :::hint
-All Octopus Cloud, Self-Hosted Server, Self-hosted Data Center, and Self-Hosted Standard licenses offer unlimited workers.
+All Octopus Cloud, self-hosted Server, self-hosted Data Center, and self-hosted Standard licenses offer unlimited workers.
 :::

 <span><a class="btn btn-secondary" href="/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/getting-started/best-practices/project-and-project-groups">Next</a></span>